 Bonus: Resurrection Eggs Printable Bible Verse Reference Slips

 As you’re gathering all the materials for your Resurrection Eggs Lesson, you’ll also definitely want to print out this free Resurrection Eggs Lesson printable to include in your eggs as well.

 This way, you don’t have to pull up the instructions every day to figure out which Resurrection Bible verses you’re supposed to be reading together for each Bible story.
 You’ll have them right on hand, ready to go.

 (This also further emphasizes that the stories are from the Bible — so the Bible story is the star of the show, not the small toys.)

-Want this Resurrection Eggs Story printable for your own use?
+Want this Resurrection Eggs Lesson printable for your own use?

 **Note: Obviously some objects (like nails and toothpicks) above aren’t appropriate for small children to play with unsupervised!
 Feel free to substitute any items or only let your little ones play with adult supervision.
 You know your children best!